-AP Source: NBA facilities will begin to reopen Friday
+AP source: NBA facilities will begin to reopen Friday

 ESPN first reported details of the NBA’s decision.

+In the NHL, suspended at about the same point of the season as the NBA, Deputy Commissioner Bill Daly said league officials “haven’t made any decisions yet.”
+Daly said only the NHL owes players and teams guidance before April 30 and will consider its next steps in that context.

-Many players have said they haven’t even had access to a basket since the league ordered teams to close their practice facilities on March 19.
+Many NBA players have said they haven’t even had access to a basket since the league ordered teams to close their practice facilities on March 19.
 All-Star Jimmy Butler sent baskets to his Miami Heat teammates earlier this month, but some other players around the league said they haven’t even touched a basketball during the shutdown.

 If they’re so inclined, that can now change.
 There remains no indicator about when a full-fledged return to organized team workouts will resume, however.